CTSRD-CHERI/cheri-exercises/src/exercises/6_adapt-c/answers.md

 8. The first bug resulted in a system call error because there was no capability operation on an invalid capability.
-An operating system could not copy memory from the user address space because it checked if a user process passed an invalid capability and returned an error.
+The operating system could not copy memory from the user address space because it checked if a user process passed an invalid capability and returned an error.